 RESEARCH INTERESTS

-My research interests encompass culture, technoscience, capitalism, and bureaucracy, and my scholarship examines the production and circulation of knowledge in the nineteenth- and early twentieth-century United States.
-My first book, Looking Forward: Prediction and Uncertainty in Modern America (University of Chicago Press, 2017), is a history of forecasting that explores how the routinized predictions of everyday life functioned as tools for risk management as late nineteenth- and early twentieth-century Americans came to believe in the promise and accept the limitations of predicting the future.
-My current research explores paperwork, bureaucracy, and investigation in the nineteenth- and early twentieth-century United States.
+My research focuses on the production and circulation of knowledge in the nineteenth- and twentieth-century United States.
+I have specific interests in forecasting and ideas about the future, risk and catastrophe, and data practices.
+My first book, Looking Forward: Prediction and Uncertainty in Modern America (University of Chicago Press, 2017), tells the story of how late nineteenth- and early twentieth-century Americans came to believe in the promise and accept the limitations of predicting the future of the weather, the harvest, the market, and everyday life.
+I am currently working on two book projects: “Weather Capitalism: Gambling on the Weather from Rainfall Lotteries to Wildfire Markets” and “Data Driven: Information and Investigation in the Late Nineteenth- and Early Twentieth-Century United States.”

 COURSES TAUGHT